ryangleason82/CarPics/README.md

 - What is 'this' used for in a class?
   - Give me an instance of the class I'm working in
-- How is the valie of 'this' determined in a function?
+- How is the value of 'this' determined in a function?
 - Rewatch lecture 84 if confused
 - 3 Ways to Solve it
 - Bind in the constructor